YanikKumar93/IP-Project-/Source_Code .md

             Location = input("Please enter the location of the college : ")
         elif command_2 == 2:
             Number_of_columns = int(input("Please enter the number of columns you want to see : "))
+            # We have to order them according to the reindexing we will do (Replace at all the places it is used )
             print("Please make the choice for the columns from the below options:"
                   "1.
 Highest Package"
                   "2.
 Domestic package"